DiligentGraphics/DiligentSamples/Tutorials/Tutorial17_MSAA/readme.md

 # Tutorial17 - MSAA

-This tutorial demonstrates how to use MSAA to improve visual quality of geometrical edges.
+This tutorial demonstrates how to use multisample anti-aliasing (MSAA) to improve visual quality of geometrical edges.

 ![](Animation_Large.gif)